-Work placements are actively encouraged - although it is the responsibility of individual students to source and secure such placements.
-This allows students to reflect upon their own personal experience of working in an applied setting, to focus on aspects of this experience that they can clearly relate to theoretical concepts and to evaluate the relationship between theory and practice.
+The business experience period enables students to apply their learning in the realworld work environment, to reflect upon their own personal experience of working in an applied setting, to focus on aspects of this experience that they can clearly relate to theoretical concepts and to evaluate the relationship between theory and practice.
+Students will be assessed during and at the end of this period, normally through a portfolio.
+This will be marked as pass/fail.